 Gibraltar has one of the tightest rental markets in Europe.
-With roughly 34,000 people squeezed into 6.7 square kilometres, demand for quality housing consistently outpaces supply.
-For landlords, that means strong yields and short vacancy periods.
-But it also means tenants have high expectations and the difference between a well-managed property and a neglected one can cost thousands in lost rent, avoidable repairs and tenant turnover.
+With roughly 34,000 people in 6.7 square kilometres, demand for quality housing consistently outpaces supply.
+For landlords, that means strong gross yields (industry estimates put these at 3.5 to 4.5%, as of May 2026) and short vacancy periods.
+But the difference between a well-managed property and a neglected one can cost thousands in lost rent, avoidable repairs and tenant turnover.

 What Services Do Letting Agents in Gibraltar Offer?

 Most letting agents in Gibraltar offer two core service tiers: tenant finding only and full property management.
-Some agents offer variations or add-ons, but nearly every arrangement falls into one of these two categories.
+Nearly every arrangement falls into one of these two categories.
+Established names on the Rock such as Chestertons Gibraltar, Solomon Levy Estate Agents, BMI Group and Fiduciary Property Services (FPS) all operate across both tiers.

 Tenant Finding Only

-This is the lighter-touch option.
-The agent handles everything involved in getting a qualified tenant into your property, then hands the keys back to you.
-You take over from move-in day.
+The agent handles everything involved in getting a qualified tenant into your property, then hands the keys back to you at move-in day.

 A tenant finding service typically includes:

-• Tenant referencing - employment verification, previous landlord checks, credit screening
+- Tenant referencing covering employment verification, previous landlord checks and credit screening

 Full Property Management

 Full management means the agent handles everything from finding the tenant through to the end of the tenancy.
-This is the hands-off option.
 You receive your rent each month and a periodic report.
 The agent deals with everything else.

 On top of the tenant finding services above, full management typically adds: